TogaTech/helpful.js/README.md

 **Return Type:** Array (`["t", "e", "s", "t", "*", "*"]`)

 ### escape
-Escapes HTML characters in a string by replacing them with their HTML entities.
+Escapes HTML characters in a string by replacing them with their HTML entities

 Escaped characters: `&`, `<` , `>`, `"`, `'`.
 ```javascript